r800360/cse15l-lab-reports/lab1.md

 ![Image](https://r800360.github.io/cse15l-lab-reports/Images/Lab1/cd_command_no_arguments.png)

-Here, we observe that the `cd` command did not produce any output because we did not specify a directory to change to as an argument for the command, so it changed to the current directory by default, which is no change overall.
-It is also clear that since the output is empty, this is not an error.
-Having no arguments indicates no net change to the directory.
+Here, we observe that the `cd` command changed from the aforementioned working directory to `~` (which is the `/home/` directory) without any additional output as a default behavior of the command because we did not specify a directory to change to as an argument for the command.
+It is clear that since the output is empty, this is not an error.

 Continuing, when we start at the `/home/` working directory and run the `cd` command with the directory containing the translated "Hello World" messages from the first lab session, we have,
 ![Image](https://r800360.github.io/cse15l-lab-reports/Images/Lab1/cd_command_directory.png)